cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ttt/ttt_best_practices.md

 We welcome your feedback as we continue to update this document alongside the continuous improvement of Topaz for Total Test with quarterly enhancements.
 To share your feedback on or ask a question about a best practice, please contact your Compuware account manager.

-For more information on Topaz for Total Test, please visit <http://compuware.com/topaz-for-total-test> or contact your Compuware account manager.
+For more information on Topaz for Total Test, please visit [The BMC Compuware Topaz for Total Test page](https://www.bmc.com/it-solutions/bmc-compuware-topaz-total-test.html) or contact your BMC account manager.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTE0MTkwMzM3ODIsMzk1MTc1NjgwLC0zMT
 YwNzk5MF19